Exchange & Visiting Students

 Drexel offers a variety of activities, clubs, athletics, and arts and culture programing for student engagement.
 There are over 300 recognized student organizations and a variety of intramural and recreational sports.

-Also, browse opportunities to help the local community with various activities and involvement.
+Exchange students are also encouraged to browse opportunities to help the local community with various activities and involvement.
 Volunteering is very common activity for US college students.

 Drexel also has a 240,000 square foot recreation center with a fully equipped gym and a 25-yard pool that is free for all exchange students.